 - Type in the phrase you want translated

 - Voice feature

 The most basic of the features is also the most simple.
-After you have downloaded the app and selected your languages, you will be brought to a page that looks like this:
+After you have downloaded the app and selected your languages, you will be brought to a home page.

-All you'll need to do is type your phrase into the text box, push the blue arrow and then the voice button (as shown in the below pictures).
-This will prompt the app to say the phrase for you.
+Type your phrase into the text box, push the blue arrow and then the voice button.
+This will prompt the app to say the translated phrase out loud!

-This is the least popular of all the options because it's the most time consuming.
-Even though you may not use it often, it's still a good idea to know it's there and how to use it.
+Personally I don't use this feature often, but it's still a good idea to know it's there and how to use it.

 I think this is by far the coolest feature of the app.
 It's great for reading menus, books or really anything!
-If you want into a tiny noodle shop in China and the menu is entirely in Chinese (trust me ... these are usually the yummiest places to eat at) then how are you going to know what to order?
+If you walk into a tiny noodle shop in Asia and the entire menu is in a language you can't read (trust me ... these are usually the yummiest places to eat at) then how are you going to know what to order?
 Google camera to the rescue.

 All you need to do is click the camera button, allow the app to access your camera and hold your camera up to whatever you're trying to read.
 It will instantly turn the text into English for you.
 I mean, check this out and tell me it's not cool!

 Not only will your ILP group be grateful (and probably download the app right after they see you using it), but the locals will love it too!
 Talk about being able to connect with the locals on a whole new level.